detomon/bliplay/SYNTAX.md

 [instr:<name> ...]
 ```

-Instruments define envelopes for certain values like volume or pitch.
+Instruments define envelopes for certain values such as volume or pitch.
 They are defined with `instr:<name>` and enclose the definition in square brackets `[...]`.
 Where `<name>` is an arbitary unique name.

 Instruments can have multiple sequences, which are lists of values changing the value of their corresponding type.
-Sequences have 3 phases which consist of an arbitary number of values.
+Sequences have 3 phases, which consist of an arbitary number of values.
 Each sequence phase (value) is played for 4 *ticks*.

 The following sequence types are defined: